Robustly Optimal Mechanisms for Selling Multiple Goods: Model

+In our leading example, the $\K$-bundled sales mechanism involves two bundles: the first bundle is good 1 only and the second bundle comprises goods 2 and 3, priced independently according to distributions $g_{1}$ and $g_{23}$.

-In particular, $\K$-bundled sales include two canonical mechanisms as special cases.
-When $\K$ is the \emph{finest} partition, namely when $\K=\{\{1\},..., \{n\}\}$, $\K$-bundled sales reduce to selling each item separately; we will refer to this as a {\bf separate sales} mechanism.
-When $\K$ is the \emph{coarsest} partition, namely when $\K=\{\{1,..., n\}\}$, $\K$-bundled sale boils down to selling all items as a single grand bundle.
-We will call such a mechanism {\bf pure bundling}.
+$\K$-bundled sales include two canonical mechanisms as special cases.
+When $\K$ is the finest partition, namely when $\K=\{\{1\},..., \{n\}\}$, $\K$-bundled sales reduce to selling each item separately; we will refer to this as a \emph{separate sales} mechanism.
+When $\K$ is the coarsest partition, namely when $\K=\{\{1,..., n\}\}$, $\K$-bundled sales reduces to selling all items as a single grand bundle; we will call such a mechanism \emph{pure bundling}.

-The seller's revenue from a mechanism $M\in \M$ given value distribution $F$ is $R(M,F)=\int t(\bm{v}) F(\d \bm{v})$. \footnote{Here we implicitly assume that the (opportunity) cost to the seller of selling each item is zero.
+\paragraph{Robustness solution concept:} The seller's revenue from a mechanism $M\in \M$ given value distribution $F$ is $R(M,F):=\int t(\bm{v}) F(\d \bm{v})$.\footnote{Here, we implicitly assume that the seller values each item at zero.
 This is without loss.
 If there are unit costs $\bm{c}=(c_i)\ge 0$ for the items, then the problem facing the seller is exactly the same as in our model in which she faces $\bm{w}=\bm{v}-\bm{c}$ as the buyer's valuations and zero costs.
 Robustly optimal mechanisms are then obtained upon an appropriate change of variables.
 Specifically, a saddle point $(M^*, F^*)$ in our original model without costs remains a saddle point in terms of $\bm{w}$ in the new model.} Let $R\in \R$ be a {\it revenue guarantee} if there exists a mechanism $M\in \M$ such that $R(M,F)\ge R$ for all $F\in \F$.
-Naturally, $\forall M\in \M$, $\inf_{F\in \mathcal{F}}R(M,F)$ defines a revenue guarantee.
 The seller's objective is to maximize the revenue guarantee.
 Let

-be the {\bf optimal revenue guarantee}, and we say the mechanism attaining that guarantee is {\bf robustly optimal}.
-Finding such a mechanism amounts to analyzing a zero-sum game in which the seller chooses an optimal mechanism $M\in \M$ against adversarial nature, who chooses $F$ to minimize the seller's revenue.
-Its equilibrium $(M^*, F^*)\in (\M, \F)$ is a {\bf saddle point}: $\forall M\in \M$ and $F\in \F$,
+be the \emph{optimal revenue guarantee}, and we say the mechanism attaining $R^*$ is \emph{robustly optimal}.